Componolit/SXML/README.md

 and bounded stack usage have been proven for the library.
 This makes it a ideal choice for processing information of untrusted origin.

+The full API documentation is available in [doc/api/index.html](doc/api/index.html).

 ## Structure

 The library consists of four parts: the generator, the parser, the serializer